amoldhope/CoolestHourRestApi/README.md

 # How to Use
 - Access the website using http://localhost:8080/{zipcode}
-- Enter the city zipcode
+- Enter the city zip code
 - Hit Submit button
 - It will display the coolst hour for tomorrow